icegoat9/tinytapeout03-7seglife/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-An ASIC design for [Tiny Tapeout](https://tinytapeout.com) 03, designed in a few evenings.
+An ASIC design for [Tiny Tapeout](https://tinytapeout.com) 03, designed in a few evenings in spring 2023.

 This implements a very simple 7-segment [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) from ~200 basic logic gates, using the [Wokwi web-based logic editor](https://tinytapeout.com/digital_design/wokwi/).
 When the Tiny Tapeout ASIC is fabricated and mounted on its standard carrier PCB (which includes 8 dip switch inputs and a 7 segment display as output), it should run the below behavior in hardware.